jenkinsci/jenkinsfile-runner/CONTRIBUTING.md

 All of them will be launched by the continuous integration instance, so there is no strict need to run them before proposing a pull request.

+In case you want to run them, see the previous section.
+You could also enter the `tests` directory and execute the `make` command

 ## Proposing Changes

 All proposed changes are submitted and code reviewed using the _GitHub Pull Request_ process.